We get this question a lot.

 What exactly is a church capital campaign, and why should a ministry like yours consider exploring one?

-So, let’s take a moment to help you better understand exactly what a capital campaign is, how it works, what it might be used for and if it’s the right thing for your ministry.
+So, let’s take a moment to help you better understand what a capital campaign is, how it works, what it might be used for and if it’s the right thing for your ministry.

-What exactly is a capital campaign?
+What is a church capital campaign?

 At the end of the day, a capital campaign is designed to raise financial gifts for a specific goal or project.
 The design of the capital campaign depends on the amount of funds your ministry is raising, as well as the purpose(s) of where those funds will be utilized.

-How do capital campaigns work?
+How do church capital campaigns work?

 Capital campaigns are unique to the ministries implementing them.
 While there is a core functional framework and process, it’s important to realize that ministries are uniquely their own.
 Because of this, some tailoring or adjusting of the process is necessary for each campaign and campaign goal.
 At the core, however, the campaign process follows these common steps.